roundedglobe/roundedglobe.github.io/_posts/2016-01-24-grand-challenges-for-archaeology.md

 published: true
 author: ms
 image: ms_header.jpg
-description: "Archaeology as a social science, and its discontents."
+description: "Archaeology as a social science, and its discontents"
 ---
 _Michael E. Smith's post is part of the [Grand challenges for archaeology blogging carnival]( https://dougsarchaeology.wordpress.com/2016/01/01/the-grand-challenges-for-archaeology-a-blogging-carnival/)._